wp-plugins/photo-gallery/readme.txt

 6.9.19 Button text.
 Choose whether to have text or navigation arrow set for the page navigation.

 Step 7: Editing comments.
 7.1 Image.
-Choose the image you want to moderate the comments for.
+Choose the gallery image you want to moderate the comments for.
 7.2 Name.
-Choose the author of the comments, if there are multiple comments for the chosen image.
+Choose the author of the comments, if there are multiple comments for the chosen gallery image.
 7.3 Publish.
-Click to publish the comment.
+Click to publish the gallery image comment.
 7.4 Unpublish.
-Click to unpublish the comment.
+Click to unpublish the gallery image comment.
 7.5 Delete.
-Click to delete the comment.
+Click to delete the gallery image comment.

 Step 8: Publishing the Created Photo Gallery.
 To insert a gallery into a Page or a Post.
 Open the post/page you want to display the gallery.
 Press the button named Photo Gallery.
 A camera icon will be inserted into the page/post.
 Click on the image and select the gallery/album display you want to use for that specific page/post.
-Each shortcode uses three columns of parameters.
-The first column shows parameters specific for that view only, the second one shows Lightbox (except Slideshow view) parameters, the third one is referred to the Advertisement.
+Each Photo Gallery shortcode uses three columns of parameters.
+The first column shows parameters specific for that Photo Gallery view only, the second one shows Lightbox (except Slideshow view) parameters, the third one is referred to the Advertisement.
 In addition you can add the shortcode using Shortcode Generator .
 8.1 General Parameters (First Column)
 8.1.1Thumbnails
 Theme.
-Select the theme to be applied to the view.
+Select the theme to be applied to this Photo Gallery view.
 Gallery.
 Select the gallery.
 Sort by.
-Choose the option to use for image sequence.
+Choose the option to use for the gallery image sequence.
 Max. number of image columns.
 Provide the number of image columns in a page.
 Images per page.
 Provide the maximum number of images per page.
 Enable pagination.
 Choose whether to have pagination for the view or not.
 Image thumbnail dimensions.
 Define the thumbnail width and height in pixels.
 8.1.2 Masonry
 Theme.
-Select the theme to be applied to the view.
+Select the theme to be applied to this Photo Gallery view.
 Gallery.
 Select the gallery.
 Sort by.
 Choose the option to use for image sequence.
 Max. number of image columns.
 Provide the number of image columns in a page.